immutable/unity-immutable-sdk/README.md

 ## Registering your game

-Before using Passport, you must register your application as an OAuth 2.0 **Native** client in the [Immutable Developer Hub](https://hub.immutable.com/passport/add).
+Before using Passport, you must register your application as an OAuth 2.0 **Native** client in the [Immutable Developer Hub](https://hub.immutable.com).
+First, you'll need to create a project and a testnet environment.
+Then you can navigate to the Passport config screen and create a passport client for your created environment.
+When you're ready to launch your application on the mainnet, please ensure you configure a passport client under a mainnet environment.

 See [here](https://docs.immutable.com/docs/x/passport/register-application) for more details.